 If you've been injured as a passenger on a bus or other common carrier, you may be entitled to bring a negligence claim against both the bus company and the bus driver to recover compensation for your injuries.
-Comparative negligence by the plaintiff won't bar recovery from common carriers (such as buses and airplanes) if a safety code was violated.
+Contributory negligence by the plaintiff won't bar recovery from common carriers (such as buses and airplanes) if a safety code was violated.
 This may include, but isn't limited to, medical expenses, lost wages, and pain and suffering damages.

 Virginia Negligence Laws at a Glance

 If you're not an attorney, reading and understanding the implications of state laws is no easy task.
 Many of these statutes describe detailed legal concepts that aren't as widely known.
 Therefore, we've summarized the main points of Virginia negligence laws below for your convenience.

 Code of Virginia, Title 8.01:

 |Contributory Negligence: Limit to Plaintiff's Recovery||Virginia law recognizes the pure contributory negligence rule, in which a plaintiff may not recover for injuries if they are even slightly at fault.|